Key Takeaways

 - Preeclampsia, or high blood pressure during pregnancy.

-- A very large baby will require a c-section for delivery.
+- A very large baby that might require a c-section for delivery.

 - Injury to mom during delivery due to a larger baby.